 Technicians install, troubleshoot and repair machinery used in business and industry.
 The complexity of these machines requires students to gain a strong understanding of motor controls, fluid power, mechanisms, programmable logic controllers and industrial networks.
-NCC has worked closely with the area's local manufacturers and engineering firms to develop a program that will provide graduates with hands-on skills and help place them into entry-level positions.
+NCC has worked closely with the area's local manufacturers and engineering firms to develop programs that will provide graduates with hands-on skills and help place them into entry-level positions.

 Your Career in Electromechanical Technology

 - Associate in Applied Science | 2 years

 - Instrumentation Process Control Technician Certificate | 1.5 years

 - Machine Repair SD | 1.5 years

 * This program is funded in part/in whole by the U.S. Department of Labor - Employment and Training Administration.

 * PATH colleges and programs are Equal Opportunity/ Affirmative Action Employers & Programs.
 Auxiliary aids & services are available upon request to individuals with disabilities.